mtch99/Ballerz/README.md

 - [ ] Games feature
     - [x] Ballerz Game client
-    - [ ] Refactor FeedScreen wrapper to load all games on focus
+    - [x] Refactor FeedScreen wrapper to load all games on focus
+    - [ ] Display real game Time

 - [ ] I want see a toast message on new notiication
     - [ ] Display a toast message on new received notification